Creating a Company Culture for Security: What Actually Works (According to 3M+ Hoxhunt Users)

 Prioritizing security culture as a core value and strategic priority will build resilience, trust, and help you keep up with the ever-changing landscape of security threats.

-The 2021 Cybersecurity Culture Report found that 90% of respondents believe that a strong cybersecurity culture is essential for successful cybersecurity outcomes.
+The Cybersecurity Culture Report found that 90% of respondents believe that a strong cybersecurity culture is essential for successful cybersecurity outcomes.

 Benefits of a strong security culture

-Reduce potential risk: A solid security culture framework will help promote awareness and accountability so that your organization can identify and mitigate security risks before they escalate into major incidents.
+Reduce potential risk: A solid security culture framework will help promote awareness initiatives and accountability so that your organization can identify and mitigate security risks before they escalate into major incidents.
 Research from Gartner indicates that organizations with a strong security culture experience 30% fewer security incidents than those without one.

 Stay compliant: Does your industry have regulations and data protection laws?
 A security-focused culture ensures that your employees understand their obligations and take appropriate measures to protect sensitive data and maintain compliance with legal requirements.